Is your CMS efficiency being maximized?

 - The speed of error-free and clean copy-paste from various sources

-- The efficient handling of images and other rich media
+- The efficient handling and editing of images and other rich media

 - The ability to collaborate in real time